Skip navigation

 Live Theatre

 Live Theatre is recognised as one of the great new writing theatres on the international stage.
-Based in Newcastle upon Tyne, Live is deeply rooted in the local community and is committed to telling new stories about the North today.
+Based in Newcastle, Live is deeply rooted in the local community and is committed to telling new stories about the North today.

-The partnership between Northumbria University and Live Theatre enables the development and delivery of teaching and learning (across a wide range of programmes including performance, business and architecture and humanities) and creates innovative research collaborations that tackle major shared challenges including sustainability, austerity and creative industry design and resilience.
+The current partnership (2023-26) between Northumbria University and Live Theatre enables the development and delivery of teaching and learning (across a wide range of programmes including performance, business and architecture and humanities) and creates innovative research collaborations to tackle major shared challenges including sustainability, austerity and creative industry design and resilience.

 a sign in front of a crowd